-The use of turmeric leaves are not as common in cooking as using turmeric itself.
-Turmeric leaves sprout from the root of turmeric plant and has a grass like texture.
-Smells earthy, turmeric leaves is used in cooking for its distinctive gingery taste.
-On its own, turmeric leave has a strong bitter taste.
+The use of turmeric leaves is not as common in cooking as using turmeric itself.
+Turmeric leaves sprout from the root of the turmeric plant and has a grass-like texture.
+Smells earthy, turmeric leaves are used in cooking for its distinctive gingery taste.
+On its own, turmeric leaves has a strong bitter taste.

 Famous Asian Dishes with Turmeric Leaves : Rendang, Patholi

 Also Known As: Chinese Parsley, Cilantro, Daun Ketumbar (Malay & Indonesian)

 Coriander leaves have a strong, soapy and tart taste.
 You either love it or hate it.
 In Asian cooking, coriander is commonly used in soups, curries, chutneys, dipping sauce and as garnishes.
 Never throw away the coriander stalk and roots as it has an intense flavour.
 Add them as part of the curry paste ingredients.

 Famous Asian Dishes with Coriander Leaves : Coriander Chutney, Thai Green Curry